adamharder/constant-file-system/README.md

    * Valriable length JSON document
    * Details below
 6. Blob Content
-   * Valriable length block of bytes
+   * Variable length block of bytes.
    * The content of the files as a single block of bytes

    * 6. : the manifest as a json document